- Posted by Lauren Grattan

 Too often in economic development, we look mostly at data: We understand the educational attainment of a city’s workforce; we focus on buildable space; we consider connectivity to transit systems; we measure exports or count square feet of green space.

-One of my favorite thought leaders in the space, Rodney Foxworth of BALLE, cut through a lot of the noise in our roundtable on how to support entrepreneurs and entrepreneurial ecosystems.
-“The problem is that workforce development, economic development, and community development exist in separate siloes.
+One of my favorite thought leaders in the space, Rodney Foxworth of Common Future (formerly BALLE), cut through a lot of the noise in our round table on how to support entrepreneurs and entrepreneurial ecosystems.
+“The problem is that workforce development, economic development, and community development exist in separate silos.
 These are different facets of the same work.”